Copyright © Media Law International 2023. All Rights Reserved.

 Entertainment, advertising and copyright feature as core practice areas at De Vos & Partners.
 The mid-sized practice is involved in test cases involving copyright protection of digital products and the portrait rights of paid footballers in connection with broadcasting images of football matches on television.

-handled by the IP and media practice group, which include multi-jurisdictional transactions.
+Baker McKenzie’s assistance in the area of media law includes advertising, market regulation, defamation and unfair competition.
+The team works on cases handled by the IP and media practice group, which include multi-jurisdictional transactions.

 Kennedy Van der Laan

 Freshfields Bruckhaus Deringer